-EPF calculator is one of the most detailed and comprehensive calculator available online.
-It calculates Employee Provident Fund (EPF) amount available to employees at the time of their retirement and shows year-wise details of contributions of the employee and employer to EPF account, interest earned and growth in EPF and EPS balances.
+This EPF calculator is one of the most detailed and comprehensive calculator available online.
+It calculates Employee Provident Fund (EPF) amount available to employees at the time of their retirement and shows year-wise details of contributions of the employee and employer to EPF account, interest earned and growth in EPF (Employee's Provident Fund) and EPS (Employee's Pension Scheme) balances.
 The calculator also shows year-wise growth charts for EPF and EPS.

 |Age||Employees Provident Fund||Closing EPS balance|